shinegit123/Image_Generator/frontend-app/README.md

    npm start
    ```

-The application will open in your browser at `http://localhost:3000`.
+The application will open in your browser at `http://localhost:3000` for development, or visit the production site at `https://imagenerator.netlify.app`.

 ## Available Scripts